Wahad10/EEC172FinalProjectWebsite/markdown/index.md

 # Market Survey

-There are two types of similar product on the market.
+There are THREE types of similar product on the market.
 The first one is products from AeroGarden.
 Their products allow users to grow plants in nutrient solutions in a limited amount of usually 5 to 10.
 Compared with this product, our product provides an automated system for nutrient